-At O’Toole Law Firm, we have handled hundreds of tractor trailer, 18-wheeler, and commercial truck accident cases.
+At 411 Justice, we have handled hundreds of tractor trailer, 18-wheeler, and commercial truck accident cases.
 We dedicate our resources and staff to every truck accident case whether it involves a minor injury, a severe injury, or wrongful death.

 The reason our lawyers recover far greater money for commercial truck accidents is because the insurance carrier is usually out of state.
 The premiums that trucking companies pay to these commercial insurance carriers is astronomical compared to what a typical car driver pays for insurance.
 This means that the commercial insurance company has more money to spend to settle truck accident cases and our accident lawyers know how to get it.

 These out of state insurance companies do not understand Florida law or Florida juries and do not have the local resources to fight a case like the local car insurance companies (i.e. – State Farm, Progressive, GEICO, Allstate).
 These out of state commercial insurance companies have to hire a law firm to fight the case.
 It can cost an insurance company tens of thousands of dollars to defend a truck accident case against our accident attorneys.
 Local insurance companies usually have in-house lawyers fighting their cases.
 In-house attorneys are paid a salary from the company and do not cost another dime to fight a case.